 Recovery Support Services (RSS)

-A collection of community services designed to provide the individual with emotional and practical support to promote continued sobriety.
+A collection of community services and community partnerships designed to provide the individual with emotional and practical support to promote continued sobriety.
 These components include recovery housing, mutual aid groups (e.g., Alcoholics Anonymous (AA), Narcotics Anonymous (NA), etc.), recovery community centers, recovery coaching, recovery-based education (could be high school or college programs) as well as provide recovery management through telephone calls and checkups.

 Recovery-Oriented Systems of Care (ROSC)